trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 mesh = P4estMesh{2}(mesh_file, polydeg = polydeg, boundary_symbols = boundary_symbols)
 ```
 By doing so, only nodesets with label in `boundary_symbols` are treated as boundaries and other nodesets which could be used for diagnostics are not treated as boundary.
-Note that there is a leading double-colon `:` compared to the label in the `.inp` mesh file.
+Note that there is a leading colon `:` compared to the label in the `.inp` mesh file.
 This is required to turn the label into a [`Symbol`](https://docs.julialang.org/en/v1/manual/metaprogramming/#Symbols).

 A 2D example for this mesh generation is presented in